matthewa313/styleguide/contributing.md

 - `[L] Missing C++`
 - `[L] Missing Python`
 - `[G] Missing Google's Java Style Guide`
+- `[O] Outdated Visual Basic Style Guide`
 - `[F] Typo on line 3 of README`

+Please also use the corresponding issue tags.

+Inside of the issue, please:
+* provide a direct link to a style guide (unless type `[F]`)
+* include a brief, clear explanation of the suggestion

 ### Submitting Pull Requests